Other / mixed grade configuration · Tallahassee, FL

 What is the racial and ethnic makeup of J Michael Conley Elementary School at Southwood?

-The largest demographic group at J Michael Conley Elementary School at Southwood is African American at 49.6%.
-The school serves a diverse student body in TALLAHASSEE, FL.
+The largest demographic group at J Michael Conley Elementary School at Southwood is African American at 49.6% of enrollment, in Tallahassee, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 68.3/100.

 What is the Resource Investment Index for J Michael Conley Elementary School at Southwood?

-J Michael Conley Elementary School at Southwood has a Resource Investment Index of 37/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+J Michael Conley Elementary School at Southwood has a Resource Investment Index of 37/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page